 Once you’ve completed gathering addresses and the bride has approved the final guest list, you can pick a bridal shower theme.
 While a theme isn’t required for arranging a bridal shower, it can be an ideal approach to make the event more enjoyable with personalized invitations, customized menu choices, and decor.

 Feel free to use your imagination as much as you wish, but ensure the bridal shower theme fits the bride’s personality and everyday hobbies.
+It can even be something as simple as the season, such as a fall bridal shower or winter bridal shower.

 6. Start Sending Invitations for Bridal Shower